 Although it is true that a well-made custom hearing protector typically performs better in the real world than pre-sized or one-size-fits-most formable earplugs, we can assure you there is no formal "exemption" policy from OSHA or NIOSH for custom products.

 We know hearing protector attenuation is an important factor in the success of your hearing conservation program.
-That's why CavCom strongly recommends relying on individual fit testing and actual Personal Attenuation Ratings (PARs), not complicated mathematical estimates of "de-rated" laboratory Noise Reduction Ratings (NRRs).
+That's why CavCom strongly recommends conducting individual fit testing to obtain Personal Attenuation Ratings (PARs), not relying solely on complicated mathematical estimates of "de-rated" laboratory Noise Reduction Ratings (NRRs).
 For further guidance on assessing the amount of hearing protection your workers are receiving, see this article from CavCom's SoundBytes newsletter.
 Please contact us if you have questions or would like guidance on hearing protection attenuation and individual fit testing.

 What is the NRR for my EarzON CUSTOM fitted hearing protectors?